Healthcare in Madagascar: Access to health care

 Since most of the hospitals, health centers and health posts are located in urban areas, access to medical care remains beyond the reach of many.
 Around 35% of the population live more than 10 km from a health facility.
+Many people go to a medical store ("Dépot de médicaments"), which is not operated by a pharmacist or a doctor, where many medicaments are freely available.
+Primary health center utilization remains lower for more remote Malagasys.

+In 2013, the healthcare structure in Madagascar consisted of different levels of care.
+2,536 primary healthcare facilities existed, consisting of 947 Centres de Sante de Base Level 1, which are equivalent to health posts, and 1616 CSB Level 2, which are comparable to health centers.
+CSBs in Madagascar provide the lowest level of care.
+In 2013, Madagascar also had 86 district hospitals and 18 regional referral hospitals that provided diagnostics and surgical obstetric services.
+Madagascar also has twelve university teaching hospitals.
+These hospitals provide higher levels of care than CSBs.

 Health situation

 Health services have shown a trend toward improvement over the past twenty years.
 There has been improved access to drinking water, intense malaria pre-elimination efforts and they have started campaigns to improve children's health.
 Child immunizations against such diseases as hepatitis B, diphtheria and measles increased an average of 60% in this period, indicating low but increasing availability of basic medical services and treatments.
-The Malagasy fertility rate in 2009 was 4.6 children per woman, declining from 6.3 in 1990.
-Teen pregnancy rates of 14.8% in 2011, much higher than the African average, are a contributing factor to rapid population growth.
-In 2010 the maternal mortality rate was 440 per 100,000 births, compared to 373.1 in 2008 and 484.4 in 1990, indicating a decline in perinatal care following the 2009 coup.
-The infant mortality rate in 2011 was 41 per 1,000 births, with an under-five mortality rate at 61 per 1,000 births.
 Schistosomiasis, malaria and sexually transmitted diseases are common in Madagascar, although infection rates of AIDS remain low relative to many countries in mainland Africa, at only 0.2% of the adult population.
 The malaria mortality rate is also among the lowest in Africa at 8.5 deaths per 100,000 people, in part due to the highest frequency use of insecticide treated nets in Africa.
 Adult life expectancy in 2009 was 63 years for men and 67 years for women.